OleksandraLesya/goit-pyweb-hw-11-API/README.md

-# FastAPI Contact Book
+# FastAPI Contact Book with a secure authentication system.

 A modern RESTful API service built with FastAPI and PostgreSQL to manage a contact book.
-It supports full CRUD operations, advanced filtering, and birthday reminders.
+It supports full CRUD operations, advanced filtering, and birthday reminders with a secure authentication system.

 ## Features